 In Renge’s world, Haruhi is an honor student who’s being bullied.
 Sound familiar?
 That’s more or less the plot of the first episode, when Haruhi was being bullied by whats-her-name.
 And it did help build depth to the character.
 If Renge’s right about that, what else is she right about?
 There is a certain desperation to Tamaki’s energy.
 It doesn’t take a rocket scientist to see the twins as codependent.
 Honey and Mori are each kind of one-note at the moment.

-Basically, this episode establishes the character arcs for all the characters (well, maybe not Kyouya), and establishes some standards for character development.
+Basically, this episode establishes the character arcs for all the characte, and establishes some standards for character development.
 We’ll talk more in depth as the series unfolds, but this is not an episode to forget.

 - The main symbol for this episode is a little obscured by all the re-casting, but I think it’s Renge’s video game.
 Multiple times, the show will flash back to scenes with Miyabi-kun, especially when Renge learns her lesson at the end (thus leveling up at life).
 Renge lives in this video game world, and as artificial as it may be, it’s important to her.
 Maybe I’m just especially nerdy, but I can totally relate to that.

 - The main complaint the twins have about their backstory is that they’ve been miscast, with Hikaru as the submissive one and Kaoru as the dominant one (the english subtitles recast this as a “pitcher” and “catcher” dynamic…not sure what the dub does with it).
-If you’ve been paying attention to who is who, which I don’t really expect you to have yet, Hikaru almost always play the dominant roles and Kaoru the submissive during their queer-baiting.
+If you’ve been paying attention to who is who, which I don’t really expect you to have yet, Hikaru almost always plays the dominant roles and Kaoru the submissive.
 This is one way to tell them apart.
 But as always, we’ll get to them more later.
-(I promise, eventually we’ll be talking about them so much that you’ll beg me talk about Honey or something…which, don’t hold your breath)
+(I promise, eventually we’ll be talking about them so much that you’ll beg me talk about Honey or something…)

 - Kyouya’s still totally in control.
 He allows Renge’s obsession to take over the club so that she’ll make them some shiny new merchandise, but shuts it down as soon as it takes a turn towards violence, something that could besmirch the club’s good name.
 He also shuts down Renge, which causes Haruhi to come to her rescue, which causes Renge to switch to being a Haruhi fan (and thus have a reason to stay in the series).

 - Tamaki’s jealousy continues.
-Although at first he hopes that Renge and Haruhi will be friends, and thus Renge will bring out the girly side of Haruhi, he gets very upset at the end when Renge’s switched to obsessing over Haruhi (guy Haruhi, in her mind).
+Although at first he hopes that Renge and Haruhi will be friends, and thus Renge will bring out the girly side of Haruhi, he gets very upset at the end when Renge’s switched to obsessing over Haruhi (Boy Haruhi, that is).

 - And speaking of Tamaki, we got our first look at what I like to call “Angry Boyfriend Tamaki” when Haruhi and Renge are having a tiff with the Yakuza kids.
 We’ve seen Tamaki upset before, but always in a funny way.
 This is the first time he’s seemed actually, genuinely angry.